fiskaltrust/interface-doc/doc/appendix-de-kasssichv/appendix-de-kasssichv.md

 #### Start Receipt (Initial Receipt)

-There is a number of requirements for the implementation of a new, or a replaced security mechanism (TSE).
+There is a number of requirements for the implementation of a new, or a replaced german security mechanism (TSE).
+This kind of Receipt can be used once in a lifetime of the queue/scu combination and initializes also the underlaying german security mechanism (TSE) for usage.

-TBD ...

 This receipt must be archived.
+On successfull operation a notification to the tax authority is also created, which reports the active usage of the ftCashboxIdentification and the serialnumber of the german security mechanism (TSE).

 #### Stop Receipt (Closing Receipt)

-TBD ...

-Once the queue has been closed with a stop receipt, no hashing and signing of receipts will be done for that queue.
+Once the queue has been closed with a stop receipt, the usage of the german secuirty mechanism is deactivated.
+On successfull operation a notification to the tax authority is also created, which reports the deactivation.

 ## Reference Tables